SrijanBadhya/Debsoc/Running the PES Debsoc.md

 This feedback form does contain some sensitive information, but since it's anonymous, the average person shouldn't be able to recognize anyone.
 And hopefully by the time relevant people read this, the people involved will either be dead, will have forgotten details, or will be able to laugh it off.

-Also it's important to alleviate anxiety, and make people associate good feelings with the soc.
-Make it very very clear that there's no winner and loser, and that this isn't measured to get into the soc (since anyone would naturally assume that it is).

 The sneaky thing about our recruitment model is that what people will be doing before the end of round 3, is the same as what they'll be doing once they're recruited, which is coming to sessions every week.
 What difference do they feel then?
 To make them feel like there's a difference, you can say that now they're in the club, they have access to tournaments, merchandise, and the 'super exciting' exclusive WhatsApp group.